aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

 title: "Cluster Autoscaler"
 linkTitle: "Add Cluster Autoscaler"
 weight: 13
-date: 2022-10-20
+date: 2023-08-16
 description: >
   Install/upgrade/uninstall Cluster Autoscaler
 ---

-If you have not already done so, make sure your cluster meets the [package prerequisites.]({{< relref "../prereq" >}}) Be sure to refer to the [troubleshooting guide]({{< relref "../troubleshoot" >}}) in the event of a problem.
+If you have not already done so, make sure your EKS Anywhere cluster meets the [package prerequisites.]({{< relref "../prereq" >}})

+Refer to the [troubleshooting guide]({{< relref "../troubleshoot" >}}) in the event of a problem.

-## Autoscale A Cluster
+## Enable Cluster Autoscaling

 <!-- this content needs to be indented so the numbers are automatically incremented -->
-1. Ensure you have configured at least one WorkerNodeGroup in your cluster to support autoscaling as outlined [Autoscaling configuration]({{< relref "../../getting-started/optional/autoscaling/" >}})

-    Cluster Autoscaler only works on node groups with an autoscalingConfiguration set:
+1. Ensure you have configured at least one worker node group in your cluster specification to enable autoscaling as outlined in [Autoscaling configuration.]({{< relref "../../getting-started/optional/autoscaling/" >}}) Cluster Autoscaler only works on node groups with an `autoscalingConfiguration` set:

     ```yaml
     apiVersion: anywhere.eks.amazonaws.com/v1alpha1